 return window.hookAjax || window.unHookAjax || window._ahrealxhr;

-This catches people using AJAX hooking libraries to intercept and modify network requests.
-Different modules use different codes for the same detection.
+Catches AJAX hooking libraries that intercept and modify network requests.

-They’re constantly checking if you’ve tampered with core JavaScript objects:
+They check if you’ve modified core JavaScript objects:

 var originalXHRLength = (window.XMLHttpRequest + "").length;